AaronHe7/pathfinder/README.md

 <img src="img/example.png" height="200">

 This is a pathfinding algorithm written in Python and displayed on the Pygame engine.
 It uses the A* search algorithm and its goal is to find the shortest distance between any two points, avoiding any obstacles.
-Here the two endpoints are in dark blue, the wall nodes are in black, and the shortest path is shown in blue with a distance of about 38.63.
-This algorithm is guaranteed to find the shortest distance.
+In the diagram above, the two endpoints are in dark blue, the wall nodes are in black, and the shortest path is shown in light blue with a distance of about 38.63.
+This algorithm is guaranteed to find the shortest path.

 ## Table of Contents
 * [ Installation ](#installation)